How to Get to Tibet from Shanghai?

 The train slithers then up the highest section in the Tanggula Mountains and it will reach the Tanggula Station, which is the world's highest railway station (16.627 feet above sea level).
 From this station, you'll get a birds-eye-view of the plains.
 You'll get to glimpse likewise the dazzling mountains from beyond covered with snow.

-The next station will be the Nakchu Railway Station right after the train winds out of the Tanggula Mountains.
+The next station will be the Nagchu Railway Station right after the train winds out of the Tanggula Mountains.
 This station is situated on the Qiantang Pasture a very huge pasture.
 Peering from the station, you'll see the lakes, plains, magnificent jokul, and wild birds.
-If you travel here in August, you might get the chance to witness the Nakchu Horse Race held yearly in this place.
+If you travel here in August, you might get the chance to witness the Nagchu Horse Race held yearly in this place.

-Other Highlights along the Way
+Other Highlights Along the Way

 Related Articles